These laundromat hacks have saved my sanity lately, especially since our new machines have been delayed over and over again.

-For one reason after another, the new appliances kept being delayed and we found ourselves having to make trip to the local laundromat over and over and over again.
+For one reason after another, the new appliances were delayed and we found ourselves having to make trip to the local laundromat over and over and over again.
 I don’t know about you, but a trip to the laundromat is nowhere near the top of my “fun things to do on the weekend” list.
 Fortunately (or unfortunately, I guess), this wasn’t our first foray into the world of laundromat use and we have a few laundromat hacks to make the trip a little less awful.

 5 Laundromat Hacks to Make the Trip Less Terrible